jqwhite/future_fields/README.md

   <tr>
    <td><code>EcoCrop_feature_names.ipynb</code>
    </td>
-   <td>Inspection of EcoCrop variable (column) names from the <a href="https://github.com/OpenCLIM/ecocrop">OpenClim</a> download of the EcoCrop datase; mapping of column names to full explanation.
+   <td>Inspection of EcoCrop variable (column) names from the <a href="https://github.com/OpenCLIM/ecocrop">OpenClim</a> download of the EcoCrop dataset mapping of column names to full explanation.
    </td>
   </tr>
   <tr>